-1. Dress up your website or blog logo like Google.
-Do it not just for the Year-end Holiday season – but for EVERY holiday that comes a long.
 This idea is not only easy, but fun and will bring a smile to your web and blog visitors’ faces.
 If you don’t have a designer of your own – use go here and have them do a series of logos with fun holiday flair.
-Do you use Twitter.com, the social media site?
-Then take it one step further, and decorate your Twitter background, too.
-Go to TwitterBacks, download the specs or existing backgrounds, customize one with your own design.
-Then submit it to the TwitterBacks gallery of Twitter backgrounds, giving you a little extra marketing visibility.

 - How about personalizing postage stamps with your logo or a personal picture?
 Take idea #1 (a holiday version of your logo) and put that on a stamp.
 If you do decide to send holiday cards (OK, we understand), use your personalized stamps.
 Don’t stop there — use the personalized stamps for sending out invoices and other customer communications during the season.

-- Get a necktie or scarf with your logo image all over it, and wear that same tie or scarf to every holiday event.
+- Get a necktie or scarf with your logo image all over it.
+Wear that same tie or scarf to every holiday event.
 You can become a walking brand at holiday parties.

 - You can also personalize cookies, candy and chocolate.
-For example, if your customers are chocolate lovers, M&M’s will let you pick a color and write your own short message on the hard candy shell, and Hershey’s will write a personal message on your very own bar of chocolate.
+For example, if your customers are chocolate lovers, M&M’s will let you pick a color and write your own short message on the hard candy shell.
+Hershey’s will write a personal message on your very own bar of chocolate.
 Or how about a giant fortune cookie with a customized message inside?
 Why not bake your own cookies?
-There is NOTHING like receiving something handmade, it shows your customers you’ve taken brain time and energy for THEM.
+There is NOTHING like receiving something handmade.
+It shows your customers you’ve taken brain time and energy for THEM.